 - Eden Bodyworks Curl Defining Cream: I massage in a generous amount and work the product through my curls

-- ORS Curls Unleashed Curl Boosting Jelly: I apply this all over and then work into hair with a twisting motion.
+- ORS Curls Unleashed Curl Boosting Jelly: I apply this all over and then work into hair with a twisting motion finger curling the ends of my hair.

 DevaCurl Mister Right: Depending on state of curls I either spray this all over or directly on sections that seem a little frizzy